VidyasagarDudekula/text-summarizer/README.md

 Summary is:-

 Machine learning is a subfield of artificial intelligence that allows computers to learn from and make decisions based on data.
-The rise of machine learning is redefining the boundaries of what technology can do.
-Machine learning can help computers learn and make human-like decisions with human intelligence.
 The discipline is a blend of statistics, computer science, and data analysis.
-The possibilities for machine learning include self-driving cars, predictive healthcare, and smart homes.
-The rise of Machine learning is the result of advances in computer science and artificial intelligence.
-And the rise in the field of computer science is called machine learning.
-And the growth of the field is expected to accelerate in The Coming Years.
+Machine learning algorithms are designed to learn and improve over time by learning from data.
+Unsupervised learning aims to find patterns and relationships in data.

 Time to generate the summary:- 16.07secs